 If you already know that oxytocin is the hormone associated with building a bond between mothers and their babies, you’ll guess where this is going.
 Dogs have enjoyed a long period of domestication, during which their psychology as well as their physical attributes have been subject to intense selection.
 What the Japanese researchers found was that periods of mutual eye contact raised the oxytocin levels in both parties.
 In short, they uncovered the physiological basis of loving your dog.

-Robots might be able to evoke human responses comparable to our feelings about animals.
 Whether on account of chemistry or for other reasons, there is evidence that the majority of pet owners see their animals as part of the family.
 “This doesn’t mean they regard them as humans,” says professor Nickie Charles, a University of Warwick sociologist with a particular interest in animal-human relationships.
 Close links with animals are often in addition to, rather than instead of, relationships with family and friends.
 “But pets are easier and more straightforward, some owners say.”

 The suggestion that non-living things, including robots, might be able to evoke human responses that are quantitatively and even qualitatively comparable to our feelings about animals is contentious.
 Yet the evidence of common experience suggests that this is the case.